Our extensive FAQs are here to answer any questions you might have.

 Your obligation to keep information up to date is on-going and therefore we ask that you advise us as soon as possible of any changes in respect of any of the information you have provided, so that we can pass such changes onto insurers for their acceptance or otherwise.

 As your Incision policy is contractual, the cover afforded is legally binding.
 The MDOs, however, usually offer discretionary cover.
 As the name implies, this means the acceptance of any claims made by a member are subject to the discretion of their MDO.
 The MDOs are not regulated and have no legal obligation to provide assistance to a member.

-Incision insurers are specialist medical malpractice Lloyd's Syndicates who are all rated A (Excellent) by A.M, indicating they are best for financial security.
+Incision insurers are specialist medical malpractice Lloyd’s Syndicates and Insurance Companies who are all rated A (Excellent) by A.M., indicating they are best for financial security.

 The main reason for your subscription to change would be a result of changes to your practice profile (for example, you start undertaking more procedures).
 Factors outside of our control, for instance the recent increase in Insurance Premium Tax, will also have an affect.

 With our new online portal, provided that you have your information to hand and we have no further questions, you will receive a quote instantly.
 Your policy wording and certificate will be issued immediately after purchase via email.
 Hard copies will reach you within 5 working days.

 Through our online customer portal, you can pay for your subscription in one lump sum by credit or debit card, BACS, cheque or by ten instalments via Premium Credit Limited.

 If you choose to move to us, we will handle everything going forward.
 The only thing you need to do is notify your previous indemnifier that you're leaving.